-Include an email opt-in box on your checkout page (for eCommerce sites).
+Include an email opt-in box on your checkout page (for ecommerce sites).

 Give a special offer for joining the email list.

 Now that you’ve got all those email addresses, what are you going to do with them?
 How about reaching out to those customers and prospects through a branded, professional-looking email campaign that’s brimming with value for its recipients?
-Great Idea!

 After all, they’ve opted in to receive your email correspondence.
-It can build brand awareness
+It can build brand awareness and loyalty.

-The inbox is a crowded sandbox.
 You want to send business emails that make it past spam filters, stand out, and entice recipients to open and click.
 With that in mind:

 Only send email marketing campaigns to people who have signed up for or requested them.
 Look for email marketing programs with opt-in buttons or sign-up forms to help build permission-based contact lists.